cuga-rajal/opensim_apple_arm64/README.md

 	cd /path/to/opensim-libs/trunk/unmanaged/BulletSim/

-A patch must be applied to build this on arm64 or on a fat binary containing arm64.
+A patch must be applied to build this on arm64 or on a universal binary containing arm64.

 Download the file _bulletsim-glue-mac-arm64-x86\_64.patch_ from this repository and place it in this directory.
 This patch file contains changes for building for the arm64 architecture only.
-If you want to build a fat binary, replace any occurrence of "-arch arm64" with "-arch arm64 -arch x86_64".

 Apply the patch with the following: